DKISTDC/dkist/docs/installation.rst

 .. code-block:: bash

-    conda create -n dkist-workshop conda activate dkist-workshop
+    conda create -n dkist
+    conda activate dkist

-to create a new environment for this workshop.
+to create a new environment for this workshop, and then activate it.
 Then run:

 .. code-block:: bash

-    conda install -c conda-forge dkist jupyter
+    conda install -c conda-forge dkist

 Installing ``dkist`` with pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~